 For example, when there are major religious activities in the area, students always find ways to participate.
 Whenever encountering major religious activities, the school faces the phenomenon of a large number of students skipping school.
 According to a principal, in order to prevent students' participation in religious activities from affecting regular classes, in addition to strengthening precautions and guarding against [such behaviour], they also assign personnel to stand at the intersections the students must pass through to intercept them, and then send them back to the school by car.
+147

 Because children and their parents spend less time together, the opportunity to communicate with their parents is significantly reduced, and the parent-child relationship is greatly affected.
 Many of the students' characters, values, and labor skills cannot depend on modern school education, but can only depend on learning from their parents' example when they get together with their children or the influence of the environment.
 It may be a religious ceremony, or a family experience, a major event, etc. Students have a short time at home and a long time at school.
 They often find it difficult to communicate with their parents after returning after a long time.
-As a result, parents form a negative mentality that it is difficult to raise their children and the resulting resistance to school education is affecting parents' decisions on whether to let their children and were easy to raise.
+As a result, parents form a negative mentality that it is difficult to raise their children and the resulting resistance to school education is affecting parents' decisions on whether to let their children go to school.
+Some parents said that before going to school, they looked like Tibetan children and were easy to raise.
 Once they go to school, they don't listen to what their parents say, and they lack understanding for many important aspects of daily life, and they become less and less like Tibetans.

-Some children who cannot go home for various reasons during the monthly vacation cannot bear the loneliness and fear of the dormitory, so they came up with the idea to put quilts and blankets directly on the floor and sleep together.
+148 blankets directly on the floor and sleep together.
 Whenever school is over, some children see the parents of other students come to pick them up while their own don't come and they get this lonely look on their face.
 During my interviews, many students expressed a feeling of "I just miss home, I'm afraid of staying at school."
-They should enjoy family affection at home, enjoy the affection of their parents, enjoy the care of their older brothers and sisters, and enjoy the carefree childhood life in nature, but today's education system lets them sacrifice all this to a certain extent.
+They should enjoy family affection at home, enjoy the affection of their parents, enjoy the care of their older brothers and sisters, and enjoy the carefree childhood life in nature, but today's education system lets them sacrifice all this to a certain extent.149